josephhutch/joehutch/content/post/line-following-robot.md

 {{<smallimg src="/img/ultrasonicSensorSchematic.png" alt="Schematic for the ultrasonic sensor">}}

-With the robot constucted, sensors mounted, and PID control completed, I was proud to show off our robot during the project demonstration.
+With the robot constructed, sensors mounted, and PID control completed, I was proud to show off our robot during the project demonstration.
 Our robot raced around the track, smoothly tracking each turn, and our goal had come to light.